Learning and Decision-Making with Data: Optimal Formulations and Phase Transitions: Optimal Data-Driven Prediction

 In this exponential regime the appropriate distance notion between distributions seems to be the relative entropy sometimes also better known as the KL-divergence.
 The relative entropy of a distribution $\Pb\in\cP$ with respect to a distribution $\Pb'\in\cP$ is defined as

 where we use the conventions $0 \log(0/p)=0$ for any $p\geq 0$ and $p' \log(p'/0)=\infty$ for any $p'> 0$.
 We can define an associated DRO predictor as

-\cite{van2020data} have shown indeed that in the exponential regime this DRO predictor should be preferred to any other predictor which does not explicitely depend on data size $T$.
-We generalize this result and show that in fact it should be preferred to any other regular predictor.
-The key component of the proofs establishing this claim is the large deviation property of our the empirical distribution $\hat{\Pb}_T$ which we review in Appendix \ref{Appendix: LDT} for completeness.
+\cite{van2020data} have shown indeed that in the exponential regime this DRO predictor should be preferred to any other predictor which does not {explicitly} depend on data size $T$.
+We generalize this result and show that in fact it should be preferred to any other regular predictor, {even when allowed to scale with the data size}.
+The key component of the proofs establishing this claim is the large deviation property of the empirical distribution $\hat{\Pb}_T$ which we review in Appendix \ref{Appendix: LDT} for completeness.

 We first prove that the DRO predictor is in fact regular and enjoys our imposed out-of-sample guarantee.
 The full proof of the subsequent result is deferred to Appendix \ref{App: proof feasibility pred exp}.